TremblingV5/DouTok/.github/pull_request_template.md

 - [ ] Link to an issue if it really related.
 - [ ] At least describe what this PR does.
+- [ ] Use `rebase` to confirm that current branch doesn't conflict with main branch.
 - [ ] Unit tests.
 At least do not reduce the single test coverage.
 - [ ] Checked and updated `guidelines.md` which used to describe how to build, deploy and use DouTok.